ChrisChinchilla/Chip-Shop/_manual/setup.md

 ---
 layout: manual
 title: Setup
+weight: 4
 ---

-Each player takes a 'factory', places it in front of them and places a player screen in front of the factory.
+Each player takes a 'factory' play board, places it in front of them and places a player screen in front of the play board.

 Place the score board in the middle of the table.
 Add a score marker for each player.